GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="dimension">Dimension</th>
-    <td>Within the Assessment, used to delineate a category of Maturity-related questions.
-Refers to the categorization of the criteria into general questions, maturity questions and conformance questions.</td>
+    <td>Within the Assessment, this term is used to delineate a category of related questions.</td>
   </tr>
   <tr>
     <th scope="row" id="disability">Disability</th>